remibet/wai-about-wai/_about/translating/getting-started-translating.md

 {% include excol.html type="start" %}

-### Step 5: Ask for reviews
+### Step 5: Ask for reviews {#review}

 {% include excol.html type="middle" %}

 Translations are reviewed before they are published.

-- Change the beginning of your PR title to `[READY FOR REVIEW]`
+1. [Change the state of your pull request to "Ready for review" {% include_cached external.html %}](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request) and change the beginning of your Pull Request title to `[READY FOR REVIEW]`
-- Communicate your PR is ready for review in the GitHub issue created at step 2.
+2. Communicate your Pull Request is ready for review in the [GitHub issue created at step 2](#intent).
-- Discussions take place directly in the GitHub Pull Request.
+3. Review discussions take place directly in the GitHub Pull Request.
+Work together with reviewer(s) to:
+   - fix issues;
+   - accurately convey the meaning from the English version;
+   - consider different dialects.

+If you have any questions about the wording, please report them in the GitHub issue so that WAI team and other volunteers can help.

 {% include excol.html type="end" %}

 {% include excol.html type="start" %}

-### Step 6: Wait for publication
+### Step 6: Wait for publication {#publication}

 {% include excol.html type="middle" %}

-WAI team is responsible for publishing translations.
+When the review is done, WAI team will:
+- do some final checks;
+- merge the Pull Request;
+- publish the translation on WAI website;
+- announce the publication in the publicly-archived [public-wai-translations@w3.org](mailto:ublic-wai-translations@w3.org) mailing list.

+Please note these steps may take some time depending on other ongoing priorities.

 {% include excol.html type="end" %}